ConservationMetrics/gc-scripts-hub/README.md

 # Guardian Connector Scripts Hub

-This repository contains scripts and flows to help communities guard and manage their land.
+This repository contains scripts, flows and apps to help communities guard and manage their land.

-The scripts and flows are intended to run on [Windmill](https://www.windmill.dev/), a platform that can turn scripts into workflows and UIs.
+The code is intended to run on [Windmill](https://www.windmill.dev/), a platform that can turn scripts into workflows and UIs.
 It empowers semi-technical users to access and edit code without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc).